Understanding Chain-of-Thought in LLMs through Information Theory: Related Works

-Several recent works propose methodologies for evaluating CoT reasoning \citep{wei2024cot, havrilla2024glore, li2023making, joshi2023improving, Nguyen2024DirectEO, wang2024grokked, yu2024metamath, xie2024online}.
+\textbf{Evaluation of CoT reasoning\,\,} Several recent works propose methodologies for evaluating CoT reasoning \citep{wei2024cot, havrilla2024glore, li2023making, joshi2023improving, Nguyen2024DirectEO, wang2024grokked, yu2024metamath, xie2024online}.
 For example, \cite{li2023making} verifies individual steps in a model's CoT reasoning by generating multiple LLM responses per prompt and comparing correct responses with incorrect ones.

 Similarly, \cite{wang2024mathshepherdverifyreinforcellms, wang2024multistepproblemsolvingverifier} use a fine-tuned LLM to decode multiple reasoning paths from each step and check the correctness of these reasoning paths.
 However, as we show in our experiments, approaches which simply rely on the correctness of the final output are not sound in general and can lead to false positives.
-Moreover, these solutions may not be plausible for problems of high difficulty where correct LLM responses might be scarce. \paragraph{Formalising CoT framework} The formalisation of LLM reasoning remains an active area of research.
+Moreover, these solutions may not be plausible for problems of high difficulty where correct LLM responses might be scarce. \textbf{Formalising CoT framework \,\,} The formalisation of LLM reasoning remains an active area of research.
 Most notably \cite{gonzalez2023beyond} introduces a formal framework for LLMs and is a key source of inspiration behind our formalism.
 Additionally, \cite{feng2023towards} theoretically examines the expressivity of LLMs with CoT in solving mathematical and decision-making problems, focusing on the transformer architecture's implications on accuracy.
 Besides this, \cite{xu2024hallucination} provides a formal definition of hallucinations, but does not consider CoT reasoning specifically.

-\paragraph{Reward modelling} One notable line of work known as outcome-based reward models (ORM) \citep{cobbe2021trainingverifierssolvemath, havrilla2024glore, lightman2023lets} predicts the probability of reaching the correct final answer given a model's intermediate CoT steps.
-While ORMs do not require demonstrations of correct intermediate steps, we show in Section \ref{sec:experiments} that this approach is not sound for detecting errors in a model's CoT reasoning.
-Another related method is step-wise ORM (SORM) \cite{havrilla2024glore} which estimates the probability of an `optimal' model reaching a correct answer, given the CoT reasoning of our model of interest.
-However, unlike our approach, SORM requires training a model which is larger and more capable than our base model.
+\textbf{Reward modelling \,\,} Outcome-based reward models (ORM) \citep{cobbe2021trainingverifierssolvemath, havrilla2024glore, lightman2023lets} predict the probability of reaching the correct final answer based on a model's intermediate CoT steps.
+While they avoid requiring correct intermediate demonstrations, we show in Section \ref{sec:experiments} that they are unsound for detecting CoT reasoning errors.
+Step-wise ORM (SORM) \citep{havrilla2024glore} extends ORM by estimating the probability of an `optimal' model reaching a correct answer but requires training a larger, more capable model than the base model.